iconshot/untrue/README.md

 ### Modularity

-Components can be classes or functions and are used to group multiple nodes.
+Components can be classes or functions and are used to group multiple slots.

 ```js
 import $, { Component } from "untrue";